 How FTO Checker finds scientific publications for patent analysis

-FTO Checker uses Semantic Scholar, the world's most advanced academic search engine, to cross-reference your invention against 200+ million research papers.
+FTO Checker uses OpenAlex, the world's most advanced open academic search engine, to cross-reference your invention against 240+ million research papers.

 Unlike traditional patent searches that miss the academic foundation of innovations, we identify research trends 12-24 months before they become patents — giving you unprecedented foresight into your IP landscape.